My new neighbours

 We could talk even more of global causes such as the heritage of colonialism, the theft of natural resources, the exploitation of cheap labor, corruption and unequal trade relations and policies that ensure that these causes are not disappearing but are persisting and even increasing.
 However, what I find most interesting at this point, is the challenge of whether we will be able to make the leap and accept the fact that the world will never be the same.
 Everything that had been happening in recent years in the streets and in our minds seems to have only been an overture to a symphony of many instruments which we must learn how to tune, or it will remain out of tune as long as we finally become, from permanent listening, completely deaf .

-But the problem is that even the people do not know how to address this question.
+But the problem is that even the public does not know how to address this question.
 There is no public opinion poll that could credibly capture the sentiment (here we exclude a handful of intolerants, racists and Nazis) of an average European which is somehow: “I do not want people to be miserable or to die but I’m afraid, I’m afraid of the unknown and foreign and I want to preserve my culture, my lifestyle and my standard of living“.
 How to address this key question, which we do not even know precisely how to form?
 Is it so scary to think that this may actually bring something good?
 Maybe refugees perceive Europe as if , for them, God Himself came to Earth.
 Could it be that it is precisely these people who come to us, just like our mothers and fathers used to come to New England a long time ago, who bring the answer to the existentialist questions of our time, the answer to our disorientation in searching of a new world?
 Although it seems incredible, but does this mean that Europe gives others hope that we ourselves have once abandoned?
 Can this Europe, fragmented and desperate, in an amazing mental leap realize that, in the form of a call for solidarity and acceptance of diversity, comes salvation?”